eaglerock1337/marks.dev/site/storytime.md

 ```

 Another unindented loop.
-Also, *now* you're using a `for` loop, when you had to use a `while` loop above?
+Also, *now* you're using a `for` loop, when you used a `while` loop above?
 At least you had the wherewithal to include the list of servers in a file and iterate over it, but *now* you're using blank lines instead of shebangs?
 It's almost like I'm watching him learn `bash` in realtime.

 ```bash
 date